 This link gets you a VIP access to the famous Alhambra in Granada.
 The day trip from Seville includes your transport as well as a guided tour of this historic site.

-With all these options to add to your list of best things to do in Seville, I am sure that you are already calculating the number of days you need in this Spanish city.
+With all these options to add to your list of best things to do in Seville, What will make your stay even better is heading out for a few day trips from Seville.
+I bet you would not mind doing some Sky diving near Seville.
+I am sure that you are already calculating the number of days you need in this Spanish city.
 How many would that be as per you – message me and let me know.
 In the meanwhile, just pin this up as a ready reckoner for Seville.

 Wear comfortable walking shoes.
 You’ll do a lot of walking, and your feet will be begging for relief if you’re not prepared.